 Solutions to thrive in the face of impactful weather

-Accurate weather data helps instill confidence, drive decisions, and propel the world.
+Accurate weather data helps instill confidence, drive decision-making, and propel the world forward.
 That’s why we’re committed to continuous innovation of current and future solutions, including:

-- Consumer experiences: We’re trusted by more than 330 million monthly people each month across all digital properties including weather.com and The Weather Channel app.8 The Weather Channel app stands as the #1 most downloaded weather app in the U.S, a daily habit for over 50 million people.9
+• Consumer experiences: Consumer experiences: We’re trusted by more than 330 million people each month across all digital properties, including weather.com and The Weather Channel app.8 The Weather Channel app stands as the #1 most downloaded weather app in the U.S, a daily habit for over 50 million people.9

 The best of both worlds: Human expertise + AI precision